htcondor/htcondor/docs/admin-manual/security.rst

         SEC_DEFAULT_AUTHENTICATION = REQUIRED

-When Frida submits her jobs, HTCondor’s security negotiation determines that authentication will be used, and allows the command to continue.
+When Frida submits her jobs, HTCondor's security negotiation determines that authentication will be used, and allows the command to continue.
 This example illustrates the point that the most restrictive security policy sets the levels of security enforced.
 There is actually more to